gp-devenv/gp-base-devenv/README.md

 # Reconfigure tzdata
 RUN dpkg-reconfigure -f noninteractive tzdata

+# Update all packages
+RUN apt-get update && \
+    apt-get upgrade -y && \
+    apt-get autoremove -y && \
+    apt-get autoclean

 # Switch back to vscode
 USER vscode
 ```

-**Important:** unless you really want to use the root user, you should always
+**Important:** Unless you really want to use the root user, you should always
-make sure the `vscode` is the last one activate.
+make sure the `vscode` is the last one activated.

+**Updating the image:** There is yet no plan to create nighly build, ensuring
+the image is always up to date.
+Therefore, when building yours from this one,
+run the update process.

 <div id="faq" />